 Not all probiotics are created equal, however, so be sure to get a good quality brand.
-Check out my Resources page for some ideas.
+Check out my Resources page for vetted brand ideas.

-The juice must be fresh, ideally made no more than 20 minutes before.
-As a result, juicing and refrigerating to drink later is not a good idea either.
+The juice must be fresh, ideally made no more than 20 minutes before consuming.
+As a result, vegetable juicing and refrigerating to drink later is not a good idea either.

 Also use caution when drinking plain veggie juice on an empty stomach particularly if it is heavy on carrot juice which is high in sugars.
 Stirring in a bit of cream as traditionally done in France will significantly slow down the blood sugar spike from drinking fresh juice on its own and assist with absorption of the wonderful colloidal minerals from the vegetables.

-Many alternative cancer treatments make liberal use of the coffee enema to detoxify and cleanse the colon, but plain water enemas are simple, fast, and highly effective at treating an occasional bout with constipation.
+Many alternative cancer treatments make liberal use of the coffee enema to detoxify and cleanse the colon.
+However, a plain water enemas is simple, fast, and highly effective at treating an occasional bout with constipation.